Cheaven Roberts, LPCC

 My practice is also informed by the following methods:

-Hakomi Psychotherapy, Gestalt Psychotherapy, Internal Family Systems (IFS), Somatic Psychotherapy, Trauma-Informed Yoga Therapy, Transpersonal Psychotherapy, Mindfulness-based Psychotherapy, Attachment-informed Psychotherapy.
+Hakomi Psychotherapy, Eye movement desensitization and reprocessing (EMDR), Gestalt Psychotherapy, Internal Family Systems (IFS), Somatic Psychotherapy, Trauma-Informed Yoga Therapy, Transpersonal Psychotherapy, Mindfulness-based Psychotherapy, Attachment-informed Psychotherapy.

 Hello, below you will find more about my education, and training, however I also want you to know more about who I am.